linux4life798/CSerializer/README.md

 I have designed it to be somewhat modular, so that features can be added later without incompatibility.
 In it's base form, it is optimized for compactness of the serialized data.
-If you use the WITHTABLE feature, add a small meta data table is added to the start of the data payload section.
-The meta data table contains entries that describe the serialized data item's type, and precise offset in the serial data payload.
+If you use the WITHTABLE feature, a small meta data table is added to the start of the data payload section.
+The meta data table contains entries that describe the serialized items' type and precise offset in the serial data payload.
 Most importantly, this table allows the deserializer to access items in the packed serialized data in constant time.